 - the lymph nodes under your arm contained breast cancer cells

 - you had a large tumour in your breast

 - the breast cancer cells were high grade (grade 3)

 - the cancer cells didn't have hormone receptors and so hormone therapy is not likely to work well

 Chemotherapy after surgery is called adjuvant therapy.

 Chemotherapy drugs circulate in the bloodstream around the body.
-They can help treat cancer cells that have broken away from the breast cancer and spread to other parts of the body (advanced cancer).
+They can help treat cancer cells that have broken away from the breast cancer and spread to other parts of the body (secondary cancer).

 Having chemotherapy can help control or shrink the cancer and relieve symptoms.

 Your treatment plan might include other cancer treatments as well as chemotherapy.
 For example, you might have: